 In the 1960s, Lama Geshe Wangyal, a Tibetan Buddhist monk who had fled Tibet after the Chinese invasion in 1959, founded White Gumba, also known as Seto Gumba, in Nepal.
 After settling in Nepal, Lama Geshe Wangyal started instructing Western and Nepali pupils in Tibetan Buddhism.
-In order to create a place where Tibetan Buddhism might be studied and practiced, he established White Gumba.
+To create a place where Tibetan Buddhism might be studied and practiced, he established White Gumba.

 White Gumba has developed into a center for Tibetan Buddhist study and practice in Nepal throughout time, drawing both national and foreign students.
 The monastery offers instruction and instruction in a variety of Tibetan Buddhist activities, including ritual, meditation, and philosophy.

 Lama Geshe Wangyal, who established the monastery and was instrumental in bringing Tibetan Buddhism to Nepal, is one of the most significant individuals in the history of White Gumba.
 He was a beloved teacher to many of his students and was well-respected for his intelligence and experience.